This article discusses some of the activities to be followed in order when setting up preventative maintenance plans:

 STEP 3 Set up the maintenance schedule with a suitable name or code, one that other users can easily identify and use in future.

-Next, define the frequency at which planned jobs will be created with tasks for the specified asset types.
+Next, define the frequency at which the planned jobs will be created with tasks for the specified asset types.

 You can configure the maintenance schedule to automatically create jobs for you in the following two ways: